hleb-kastseika/cloudwatch-consumer-lambda/README.md

 # cloudwatch-consumer-lambda

-That AWS Lambda function to listen CloudWatch log group(s) for new logs and to transmit them to ElasticSearch.
+That AWS Lambda function listen CloudWatch log group(s) for new logs and transmit them to ElasticSearch.

 ### Requirements:
  - Java 11